This tutorial will teach you how make your own creamy, skin-nourishing milk soap!

 - Safety equipment is a must.
 This includes: goggles to protect your eyes, long sleeves in case of accidental splashes, and gloves to keep your hands from coming in contact with lye solution or raw soap batter.
 When you first mix lye into water, milk, or other liquid, it can give off strong fumes.
 Work in a well ventilated area and try not to directly breathe them in.
 I work in my kitchen sink to catch spills and because it has a window right over it for fresh air.
 If you have chronic breathing issues or feel concerned about the fumes, consider using a full face ventilation mask.
 (Those little pollen or dust masks won’t cut it.)

 - All measurements are by weight, not volume.
 You need an accurate digital scale to make soap.
 Guessing or eyeballing could make you end up with soap that’s too slimy from not enough lye or too harsh from too much lye.
-I used THIS SCALE for years before it broke and then replaced it locally.
+(Check my Amazon shop to see the scale & other equipment I use.)

 - This is how I make milk soap.
-It’s not the one and only way though.
-There are other methods.
+It’s not the one and only way – there are other methods.
 If you see someone on the internet elsewhere doing things differently, it doesn’t mean that they or I are wrong in our method.
 The great thing about soap making is that there’s tons of room for individuality and different approaches!

 For this tutorial, we’re going to use the following recipe: